sulami/nozdormu/readme.md

 * `setUp`/`tearDown` are excluded from timing
 * Precise even for very fast benchmarks by running them for at least 1ms or 16 times, whichever takes longer
+* Timing down to the nanosecond
 * Benchmarks in a batch are run interleaved to reduce jitter from random load
-* Uses manual GC to prevent it from interfering with the benchmarks
+* Manual GC to prevent interference with the benchmarks
-* Saves results into json file to use as baseline for future runs and compares the results automatically
+* Results are saved into a human-readable json file and used as baseline for future tests
+* Just a few milliseconds overhead

 ### Requirements

 * Python 3.2+

+Sorry, Python 2 will *not* work, that is just how it is.

 ### Usage example